Every driver fears getting into a car accident – but no matter how careful a driver you are, you cannot avoid the

-There are several important things to do at the accident scene and soon afterward.
+There are several essential things to do at the accident scene and afterward.
 Our Los Angeles personal injury attorneys have significant experience assisting victims of motor vehicle accidents.
 Over the years, we have made a list of the most important things you should do after a car accident.

 1) Stop and Collect Yourself